Philip Roberts

-Philip James Roberts (born 7 April 1994) is an Irish footballer who last played for Farnham Town.
+Philip James Roberts (born 7 April 1994) is an Irish footballer who last played for Margate.
 He began his career at Arsenal, although he never made an appearance for the club.
 He spent time on loan at Inverness Caledonian Thistle, then signed for Falkirk.
 He signed for Dundee in the summer of 2014 and spent the second half of the 2014–15 season on loan at Alloa Athletic.

 Early life

 Born in the London Borough of Newham, Roberts attended Ilford County High School in Barkingside, Ilford from the years of 11–16.
 He has a sister called Lauren – attending Woodford County, and a younger brother called Chris.
 His cousin, Sean Roberts is a semi-professional footballer who has played for North Greenford Utd, Thamesmead Town, VCD Athletic A.F.C.
 Hornchurch, and is who plays for Cray Wanderers, Philip played at youth levels for Charlton before being released, having been on trial at Liverpool he eventually ended up playing for Norwich featuring for their U18 team at the age of 16.